ybaataoui/ybaataoui/README.md

 # Youssef Baataoui
 ## Full Stack Developer
-I am Youssef from the United States, and I do a full-stack developer.
+I am Youssef from the United States, and I am a full-stack developer.
 I enjoy learning new technologies and frameworks such as React, as well as programming with Java.

 [![My GitHub stats](https://github-readme-stats.vercel.app/api?username=ybaataoui)](https://github.com/ybaataoui/github-readme-stats)